Big Data Profiling

 DevPals creates a toolbox of business rules and analytics algorithms to detect, understand and potentially reveal big data inconsistencies.
 This knowledge is then used to improve existing data sets and systems as an essential part of the monitoring process and can eliminate costly errors that are common in customer databases.

 We use Big Data analysis based on first- and third- party data

-More than 40 000 data points, from recent purchases to loans, on your customers, to unleash insights on segments and to achieve:
+More than 40 000 data points on your customers, ranging from recent purchases to loans, to unleash insights on segments and achieve:

 Tailored look-alike profiles for best performing traffic

 Custom funnels based on profiling

 Customised messaging and product experience